-The UMass Amherst University Without Walls (UWW) Degree Completion Program was founded in 1971 as part of a national movement to increase access to higher education for non-traditional students.
+The UMass Amherst University Without Walls (UWW) Department of Interdisciplinary Studies was founded in 1971 as part of a national movement to increase access to higher education for non-traditional students.
 With funding from the U.S. Office of Education, UMass Amherst was one of 19 colleges and universities across the nation to start University Without Walls programs with the "radical" goal of helping non-traditional students get a college education.
-These original seventeen schools were pioneers.
+These original nineteen schools were pioneers.
 At the time, the idea that traditional four-year universities like UMass Amherst should open their doors to non-traditional students was nothing short of revolutionary.

 We Built It and They Came